tchajed/thesis/3-goose.md

 sub-expression to a variable has little impact on proofs, since it just adds one more pure step.

+While the model is simple in terms of control flow and structure, we can safely translate any given Go operation to a sophisticated model as long as the proof abstracts it away.
+The subsequent sections in this chapter walk through several features of Go.
+In each case we first implement the feature in GooseLang, which as a model of its behavior primarily aims to be faithful to Go.
+Next, we develop reasoning principles for the features, in the form of separation logic assertions (for example, to represent a slice) and Hoare triples (for example, to specify the behavior of Append).
+The key is that the model is trusted to capture Go's behavior so some sophistication is useful, whereas the reasoning principles aim to hide that complexity to make proofs practical.

 ## Supported and unsupported features

 Each function is translated to a single Coq definition, which is a GooseLang